monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Now we've confirmed that it's installed, we're going to create our very own set of keys.

 keys typically come in pairs, a private key and a public key.
 In simple terms, a private key is one which you use to prove who you are and a public key is one which is used to tell other people who you are.
-It's a pretty simple system, but has deep roots in cryptography. if you're interested in reading a little more about the fundamentals, check out the link entitled [How PGP Works] (https://users.ece.cmu.edu/~adrian/630-f04/PGP-intro.html)
+It's a pretty simple system, but has deep roots in cryptography.
+If you're interested in reading a little more about the fundamentals, check out the link entitled [How PGP Works](https://users.ece.cmu.edu/~adrian/630-f04/PGP-intro.html).

-to generate our own set of keys we're going to use the command `gpg --full-generate-key`, don't forget to include the hyphens
+To generate our own set of keys we're going to use the command `gpg --full-generate-key`, don't forget to include the hyphens

-First it will ask you what kind of key you would like to create, for the purpose of this video we'll be using the default option 'RSA', so we'll select option 1. next it will ask you about the level of encryption you require, the larger the number the more data is used to generate the keys. more data generally means more secure. we're going to choose 4096 bit because... why not we will then be asked how long we want our keys to remain valid, this is a personal choice, because there is no limit to the number of keys one can generate and the fact i will not be hosting my keys publically, i'm going to choose 0, 'never expires'
+First it will ask you what kind of key you would like to create, for the purpose of this video we'll be using the default option 'RSA', so we'll select option 1. next it will ask you about the level of encryption you require, the larger the number the more data is used to generate the keys.
+More data generally means more secure.
+We're going to choose 4096 bit because... why not?

+We will then be asked how long we want our keys to remain valid, this is a personal choice, because there is no limit to the number of keys one can generate and the fact i will not be hosting my keys publically, i'm going to choose 0, 'never expires'

 yes, i'm sure